kamomil/coop/README.md

 Dafna:
 ======
+At the end of this README there is an explanation about the mapping from the url pathes to the php code

 I installed the code on a google cloud instance: [http://35.188.1.119](http://35.188.1.119)

 I used "Cloud Launcher" to install a LAMP machine - it already have apache, mysql and php.